Talia kertsman

 ABOUT TALIA

-Talia is a geographer, researcher, community organizer, and participatory designer whose lifelong fascination with people and physical space, who belongs, who is present, how space enhances or prohibits connection, has shaped everything she does.
-It started at a little workbench with a hot glue gun and cardboard scraps, where she first learned that constraints could inspire creativity and that space can dictate belonging.
-From there, it grew into a career built at the intersection of housing justice, spatial equity, and place-based community building, from implementing a portrait exhibit humanizing unhoused vendors in Seattle, to researching co-housing and care in London, to running community engagement campaigns at the San Francisco Community Land Trust.
+Talia is a geographer, researcher, community organizer, and participatory designer with a lifelong fascination with people and physical space.
+She is drawn to questions of who belongs, who is present, and how space enhances or prohibits connection.
+Her career sits at the intersection of housing justice, spatial equity, and place-based community building — from implementing a portrait exhibit humanizing unhoused vendors in Seattle, to researching co-housing and care in London, to running community engagement campaigns at the San Francisco Community Land Trust.
 Raised around a dinner table of educators, scientists, and grassroots leaders from around the world, Talia was shaped early by the belief that the most powerful solutions emerge when diverse perspectives are genuinely centered.
 She brings expertise in research, youth engagement, event production, and participatory design, and a deep conviction that the future of any city worth living in must be co-created by the full range of people who call it home.

 INTERESTS